huawei-noah/SMARTS/ultra/docs/getting_started.md

   - `--episodes`: The number of evaluation episodes (default is 200).
   - `--timestep`: The environment timestep in seconds (default is 0.1).
   - `--headless`: Whether to run evaluation without Envision (default is False).
-  - `--spec`: The path to the spec file that includes adapters and policy parameters.
+  - `--experiment-dir`: The path to the spec file that includes adapters and policy parameters.

   For example, let's re-run our DQN's evaluation with the following command:
   ```sh